freeCodeCamp/chinese/chinese/articles/how-to-safely-use-reacts-life-cycles-with-fiber-s-async-rendering-fd4469ebbd8f.md

 If Fiber’s async rendering isn’t ready to go, you might be wondering whether the team sold you a [counterfeit countdown](http://isfiberreadyyet.com/).
 Rest assured, this isn’t the case.
 Fiber’s new engine, or more specifically the reconciliation process, has been put into operation with React v16.
 With that said, we [can’t change gears](https://reactjs.org/docs/codebase-overview.html#fiber-reconciler) from synchronous render to prioritised renders just yet.

 ### How will using life cycles be impacted?

-Conclusively, we don’t know until async rendering is set in stone.
+总的来说, we don’t know until async rendering is set in stone.
 Otherwise the React team would have said as much.
 But we can draw some safe conclusions about handling subscriptions and side-effects.
 And that’s what we’ll explore.

 For the sake of simplicity, here’s an example of subscribing to a [media query list](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList) in the constructor, which **presently** will not cause us issues: